Telefonica/opengateway-developers-website/gettingstarted/sandbox/sandbox.md

 ![Access to the Sandbox console from the website private area](https://github.com/Telefonica/opengateway-developers-website/raw/main/gettingstarted/sandbox/images/access.png?raw=true)

+> Please note that the usage of credentials granted from our Sandbox might be subject to some limitations in order to let you test without the obligations of a commercial contract.
+The [terms and conditions](https://opengateway.telefonica.com/en/terms-conditions-developers-hub) of our developer or partner programs will apply.

 ## Available APIs in the Sandbox

 | API |  Available  | Soon Available |